International Criminal Court investigation in Venezuela: 2021

-In May 2021, Maduro's Attorney General, Tarek William Saab, admitted that Fernando Albán, Caracas councilman who died in 2018 while he was detained in the headquarters of the Bolivarian Intelligence Service (SEBIN), did not commit suicide as initially reported by government officials, but killed, and that during the 2017 Venezuelan protests student Juan Pablo Pernalete was killed with a tear gas canister by security forces, something initially denied by senior officials.
+In May 2021, Maduro's Attorney General, Tarek William Saab, admitted that Fernando Albán, Caracas councilman who died in 2018 while he was detained in the headquarters of the Bolivarian Intelligence Service (SEBIN), did not commit suicide as initially reported by government officials, but was killed, and that during the 2017 Venezuelan protests student Juan Pablo Pernalete was killed with a tear gas canister by security forces, something initially denied by senior officials.
 William Saab would also accuse the ICC "process of lacking transparency".
 Maduro's vice president, Delcy Rodríguez, described the case against Venezuela in the ICC as a "great farce".
 The opposition National Assembly headed by Juan Guaidó declared that William Saab sought to prevent the ICC from acting and condemned that command chain was not being investigated.

-On July 2, the Pre-Trial Chamber dismissed a request for "judicial control" filed by William Saab, who alleged a lack of complementarity and collaboration of the ICC Office of the Prosecutor with Venezuela.
+On 2 July, the Pre-Trial Chamber dismissed a request for "judicial control" filed by William Saab, who alleged a lack of complementarity and collaboration of the ICC Office of the Prosecutor with Venezuela.
 The Chamber dismissed the appeal for its inadmissibility and for being clearly premature.

-On 4 November 2021 prosecutor Karim Khan announced the opening of an investigation regarding the situation in Venezuela.
+On 4 November 2021, prosecutor Karim Khan announced the opening of an investigation regarding the situation in Venezuela.